nrkroeker/lisp-basics/README.md

 - Will output numbers from 0 to the inputted number

 ## Functions
+- Run file with `clisp functions.lisp`
+- Input 10 integers
+- Will output the sum of those integers

 ## Arrays
 - Run file with `clisp arrays.lisp`